ACF trustees

 Stephen Fenning

 Stephen Fenning is the Grants Ambassador at Colyer Fergusson Charitable Trust.
 His role involves grantee engagement and crucially, helping CFCT to reach isolated groups.
-He is committed to social justice and sits on ITV’s Diversity and Inclusion Panel, helping to ensure representation of all voices on its platform.
-In previous roles, he promoted the voice of young people, for example as Young People’s Project Coordinator for Fixers UK and continues to now as a trustee of Fixers UK.
+He is committed to social justice and sits on ITV’s Diversity and Inclusion panel, helping to ensure representation of all voices on its platform.
+In previous roles, he promoted the voice of young people, for example as young people’s project coordinator for Fixers UK and continues to now as a trustee of Fixers UK.

 Daniela Lloyd-Williams

 Daniela has been working in the charitable sector since 2005, focusing on international development.
 Prior to that she worked for the UN.
-She is the Director of JAC Trust, a small family foundation that funds communities at the frontline of climate change, specifically forcibly displaced people and the communities that host them.
+She is the director of JAC Trust, a small family foundation that funds communities at the frontline of climate change, specifically forcibly displaced people and the communities that host them.
 Daniela is a trustee of the Samworth Foundation, who focus on climate change and child exploitation, a former convenor of ACF’s Smaller Funder Network and has been Governor of a Primary School.
 A life-long learner, Daniela completed a MSc in Grantmaking and Philanthropy at Bayes Business School in 2020, she also has a PhD in Agricultural Economics.

 Michelle Molyneux